ibm-cloud-docs/loadbalancer-service/naas-overview.md

 # Demo: Network as a service
 {: #naas-video}

-IBM© Cloud Network services, including Load Balancers, Security Groups, and CDN make it easy to build cloud-native applications with greater security, performance, and resiliency.
+{{site.data.keyword.cloud}} network services, including load balancers, security groups, and Content Delivery Network (CDN) make it easy to build cloud-native applications with greater security, performance, and resiliency.
 In this demo, you’ll learn how you can use these services to create a simple three-tiered web app in a matter of clicks.
+{: shortdesc}

 <p>
   <div class="embed-responsive embed-responsive-16by9">